GRRL Administration Policies

 In the unfortunate event that GRRL determines a security breach has occurred and an unauthorized person has gained access to your data, GRRL will notify you as required by law.

-• When your Data are Inaccurate and/or Incomplete
+When Your Data are Inaccurate and/or Incomplete

 You have the right to challenge the accuracy and/or completeness of public and private data about you.
 You also have the right to appeal GRRL’s decision.
 If you are a minor, your parent or guardian has the right to challenge data about you.